 Last post was an introduction to our trip to Scandinavia and today I’d like to share one of the recipes we learnt from this journey.
 You will notice that even though I’ll tell you about all the places we’ve been to (Norway, Sweden and Denmark) all recipe posts related to this trip will be about Swedish dishes.
 Why?
 Because we fell in love with their cuisine!
 That’s where we had the best food experiences and have incorporated many things to our menu at home!

-Here is the recipe for Swedish Pickles, a very importante (and delicious!) accompaniment for many dishes, specially the Swedish Meatballs (recipe coming soon).
+Here is the recipe for Swedish Pickles, a very important (and delicious!) accompaniment for many dishes, specially the Swedish Meatballs.

 - 3 English cucumbers (or Japanese cucumbers), thinly sliced